ParallelMaths/parallel/pages/10-03-the-kessel-run.md

 ::: problem id=2_1 marks=3
 __2.1__ Using some or all of the operations of addition, subtraction, multiplication and division and using the digits 3, 3, 8 and 8 each once and only once make an expression equal to 24.

 This is a seriously tricky problem.
 So, just think hard about it and see if you can figure out the answer.
-If can solve it, then well done.
-If not, then answer will be available when you hit submit.
+If you can solve it, then well done.
+If not, then the answer will be available when you hit submit.

 Either way, everyone gets 3 marks.